 Can help reduce absenteeism and bullying

-Our Level 3 Mediation Skills training course is accredited with the Open College Network (London).
-This course runs twice a year and is normally held in our training suite in Hailsham.
+Our Level 3 Mediation Skills Course and Intergenerational Mediation Skills Course are accredited with the Open College Network (London).
+These courses are held in our training suite in Hailsham.
 We can also provide community-based training courses at alternative locations for groups of 12 or more.

 We can also offer bespoke training courses in conflict resolution and communication skills which can be designed to meet the needs of any group or organisation.